jayfeng1/Craigslist-Pricing-Project/README.md

 https://racketracer.wordpress.com/2015/01/29/practical-scraping-using-scrapy/

-If replace the pipelines.py file with an empty file if you don't want to store the data in a postgresql database.
+Replace the pipelines.py file with an empty file if you don't want to store the data in a postgresql database.